Health insurance in Costa Rica

 Public consultations

-If you want to go to a public hospital to see a GP, we recommend you bring a translator with you.
-There is no guarantee that the practitioner who will see you will speak English.
+If you want to go to a public hospital to see a general practitioner, we advise you to bring a translator with you.
+There is no guarantee that the practitioner will speak English.
 Alternatively, ask in advance if a member of the health staff speaks English and can help you fill in health forms and speak with the doctor.

-If you take medication regularly and need a prescription to collect it from a pharmacy, try to find the Spanish name or equivalent beforehand.
-This will facilitate communication between you and your doctor and ensure that the right medication is prescribed.
+If you take medication regularly and need a prescription to pick it up at the pharmacy, try to find the Spanish name or equivalent beforehand.
+This will facilitate communication between you and your doctor and ensure that you get the right prescription.

 Remember to bring your passport.
 We strongly recommend that you take out international health insurance.
-You can seek private medical care, which is highly recommended if you’re moving to Costa Rica.
+You’ll be able to get private treatment, which is highly recommended if you’re going to live in Costa Rica.

 This also applies to specialist doctors.
-You can visit your embassy’s website, where you’ll find a list of specialists and general practitioners.
+You can visit your embassy’s website for a list of specialists and general practitioners.

 Pharmacies in Costa Rica

-Remember to bring a prescription if you need prescription-only medication.
+Make sure you have a prescription if you need prescription-only medication.
 A pharmacist may refuse to dispense a drug if you don’t have a prescription.
-Drugstore prices in Costa Rica are lower than in Europe.
-However, you won’t find all the medicines you’re used to taking, and will have to switch to equivalent products.
-Please note that some medicines are not available at all.
-In Costa Rica, for example, abortion is not permitted.
-Don’t forget to take along a contraceptive method and a morning-after pill in case of problems.
+The cost of medicines in Costa Rican pharmacies is lower than in Europe.
+However, you won’t find all the medicines you’re used to taking, and you’ll have to go for equivalent products.
+Beware: some medicines are not available at all.
+For example, abortion is not permitted in Costa Rica.
+Make sure you take along a contraceptive method and a morning-after pill in case of problems.
 Never buy medicines sold on the street, as there are countless counterfeit products.

 Dental care in Costa Rica

 Medical tourism is very popular in Costa Rica, where the care is good and recognized as among the best in South America.
 Dental treatment is less expensive than in Europe or North America, which is why many tourists come here for treatment.
 For standard dental care, you don’t need to worry: dentists in Costa Rica are highly qualified.
-However, we recommend that you consult a private dentist if you want to be sure of receiving quality treatment.
+We do, however, recommend that you consult a private dentist if you want to be sure of receiving quality treatment.

 Here is a list of average fees charged by private dental practices in Costa Rica: